 We offer all medical school prerequisite lab science courses in day, evening, and summer formats.
 We also offer biochemistry and a full range of mathematics and behavioral science courses to aid students in preparing for the MCAT.
 Additional electives are also available.
 Learn more about our Traditional Curriculum.

 The Enhancement Curriculum, designed for students who have taken the prerequisites, offers upper level biology courses to enhance a previous academic record and demonstrate science mastery.
 Learn more about our Enhancement Curriculum.

 You may need both core and advanced courses, or slightly different prerequisite courses.
 University College advisors can help you develop an individual plan customized to your needs.
-It is possible to repeat prerequisite courses if needed, to take a combination of entry-level and advanced courses, and to direct course choices toward professional training in health careers such as physical therapy, dentistry, podiatry, pharmacy, and veterinary medicine.
+Learn more about our Blended Curriculum.

 Tuition, Fees, and Registration

 Post-baccalaureate premedical students pay the University College tuition for courses taken during the evening, and a prorated portion of the full-time day tuition for courses taken during the day.
 Learn more about the tuition and fees for the Post-Baccalaureate Premedical program.

 - James L. Sweatt Scholarship - intended to foster a diverse educational atmosphere in the post-baccalaureate premedical program.